-PolarRES aims to close critical knowledge gaps on the influence of Polar changes on the global climate system.
+PolarRES aimed to close critical knowledge gaps on the influence of Polar changes on the global climate system.

 The Polar Regions play a crucial role in balancing the global climate system, yet there are still critical knowledge gaps regarding the impact of their processes on multiple scales and how they are evolving with our changing climate.

-PolarRES studies the interactions between the atmosphere, oceans, and sea ice in the Arctic and Antarctic.
-This project aims to enrich our understanding of the interacting nature and feedback of Polar processes and their consequences in both regional and global contexts.
-By understanding these processes and interactions, PolarRES assesses how to make climate projections in the Polar Regions more reliable and what these projections means for society and the environment.
+PolarRES studied the interactions between the atmosphere, oceans, and sea ice in the Arctic and Antarctic.
+The project sought to enrich our understanding of the interacting nature and feedback of Polar processes and their consequences in both regional and global contexts.
+By understanding these processes and interactions, PolarRES assessed how to make climate projections in the Polar Regions more reliable and what these projections mean for society and the environment.

-This project explores the key physical and chemical process in the Polar Regions to help us gain a better understanding of the two-way interactions between the Polar Regions and lower latitudes.
-Our research also explores how changes in Polar climate will affect the surrounding regions through a number of environmental systems such as Boreal forest fires, permafrost thaw, and marine ecosystem productivity.
+The project explored the key physical and chemical process in the Polar Regions to help us gain a better understanding of the two-way interactions between the Polar Regions and lower latitudes.
+Our research also explored how changes in Polar climate will affect the surrounding regions through a number of environmental systems such as Boreal forest fires, permafrost thaw, and marine ecosystem productivity.

-Thanks to its unique and innovative approach, PolarRES is able to comprehensively investigate the multi-scale nature of changing polar climates.
-This is being executed through the use of storylines to significantly better understand how the projected changes in the global circulation influence the climate of the Arctic and Antarctic, and vice versa.
+Thanks to its unique and innovative approach, PolarRES was able to comprehensively investigate the multi-scale nature of changing polar climates.
+This was carried out through the use of storylines that significantly improved understanding of how the projected changes in the global circulation influence the climate of the Arctic and Antarctic, and vice versa.

 PolarRES is a multi-partner project, and a member of the EU Polar Cluster.